gnn-tracking/gnn_tracking/environments/README.md

 # Environments

 > **Warning**
-> Always install from the `-lock` files.
+> Always install from the `.conda-lock.yml` files.

 > **Warning**
-> Do not apply changes to the `-lock` files, they are auto-generated with
+> Do not apply changes to the `.conda-lock.yml` files, they are auto-generated with
 > `conda-lock`.

+## Pick the right file

 * `testing.yml`: The environment that is being used for testing with github actions